 The best questions to ask your wedding photographer are ones that lead to a meaningful conversation about your wedding.

 Many lists on bridal sites are full of quick yes or no questions for photographers, and price questions.
 Your goals for talking to a wedding photographer are greater than learning about prices.
 You need to get to know them.
 Also, you need to learn how excited they genuinely are about photographing your wedding.
-Some of your questions need to go deeper than a yes, no or price points.

 Should you ask the basic questions?
 Absolutely.
 Those are also important.
 But, your wedding photographer isn’t just another vendor.
 They’ll be one of the professionals you interact with most.
 Before, during and after your wedding they’ll be there.
 Getting to know the person you’re spending that much time with is extremely important.

-Better questions to ask your wedding photographer.
+Best questions to ask your wedding photographer.

 Here are common questions to ask your wedding photographer and below them better alternatives that will lead to a deeper conversation that reveals more about the photographer.